jfarmer/setup-environment/README.md

 <img src="https://raw.githubusercontent.com/jfarmer/setup-environment/master/lampoon-dog.jpg" alt="Cheeseface the National Lampoon doggo">
 </p>

-Is this list **mandatory**?
+You might be asking yourself, "Is everything on this list **mandatory**?"
 If you're asking then the answer is almost certainly "yes".
 It's **critical** that you get this done, but getting it done because we "assigned" it will almost certainly mean you miss some essential steps.

 Here's the bottom line: we want everyone's computers set up similarly so that time spent working together involves, well, *working* together and not navigating the differences in our computer setups.